zmalosh/MaloshSoccer/README.md

-# r-project-template
+# MaloshSoccer
-Base template for an R project
+Repository for soccer work